JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 ## LARGE SOUP ORDERED SEPARATELY – 500ml

-* ** Old Bohemian garlic soup with bacon, croutons and cheese or Potato soup with mushrooms** 75 CZK
+* **Hungarian bean soup with minced meat and sausage or Beef broth with vegetables, liver rice and frittata noodles** 75 CZK

-***Offer is valid on Thursday 11.12. from 10:00 until closing time or while stocks last.***
+***Offer is valid on Friday 12.12. from 10:00 until closing time or while stocks last.***